 I would have never ventured to this place if I wasn’t with the tourism board as I didn’t know it existed.
 I am so glad they did because Chez Nannon is definitely my type of place where you can have cheese overload.
-Located on the Nyon plateau in the middle of the ski fields the only way to get there is by skiing or Skidoo.
+Located on the Nyon plateau in the middle of the ski fields, the only way to get there is by skiing or Skidoo.

-Tip: It is highly recommended to book in advance, as it is not a very big place and it gets very busy.
+- It is highly recommended to book in advance, as it is not a very big place and it gets very busy.
 I don’t want you to miss out on this amazing cheese.

 La Dez ‘Alp

 Centrally located in the Morzine village, La Dez ‘Alp is the only restaurant out of the 3 that is not directly on the ski slopes and is open for either Lunch or Dinner.
 Decorated in a traditional yet modern Savoyard style, this restaurant has all your favourite cheese dishes and a large selection of wines.
-It also has some beautiful views overlooking Morzine village that you can enjoy, while having your meal.
+It also has some beautiful views overlooking Morzine Ski Resort village that you can enjoy while having your meal.

-Tip: I suggest asking the restaurant when you arrive or when you book if you can have a table near the window, to appreciate the views.
+- I suggest asking the restaurant when you arrive or when you book if you can have a table near the window, to appreciate the views.

-We all need WIFI and if you can’t find any, you can go to the tourism office and use the wireless access for FREE.
+- We all need WIFI and if you can’t find any, you can go to the tourism office and use the wireless access for FREE.

-Try ski joering which is being pulled on skis, holding onto a frame, behind a horse.
+- Try ski joering which is being pulled on skis, holding onto a frame, behind a horse.
 Unfortunately, I was unable to try this due to bad weather.

-You can buy your lift pass online to miss the queue and pick it up from the ski office or they can send it to you.
+- You can buy your lift pass online to miss the queue and pick it up from the ski office or they can send it to you.
 You can also recharge it online too.

-Children under the age of 5 can ski for FREE
+- Children under the age of 5 can ski for FREE

-Morzine is a great place and I would definitely go back in a heartbeat, the atmosphere was relaxed, the skiing was great, there were plenty things to do and lots of places to eat.
+Morzine Ski Resort France is a great place and I would definitely go back in a heartbeat, the atmosphere was relaxed, the skiing was great, there were plenty things to do and lots of places to eat.
 It is also super easy to get around and it is good for both families and groups.

-With Morzine being at a low altitude, you can’t always ski all the way back to the village.
+With Morzine Ski Resort being at a low altitude, you can’t always ski all the way back to the village.
 Snow is not always guaranteed early or late in the season, but even knowing all of this, I still would not hesitate to go back and ski again